matrix-org/matrix-spec/content/client-server-api/_index.md

 The `retry_after_ms` key SHOULD be included to tell the client how long they have to wait in milliseconds before they can try again.

+The `Retry-After` HTTP header MAY be specified by the server.
+When this header is set, it SHOULD be preferred by clients over the `retry_after_ms` value.

 ## Modules